-This brings us to another important word related to texture, and that is feeling.
+This brings us to another important term related to texture and that is “feeling”.

 Detail of the Rape of Proserpina (1621) by Gian Lorenzo Bernini; Alvesgaspar, CC BY-SA 4.0, via Wikimedia Commons

-There are two common types of texture in art, namely, visual, otherwise described as “implied” or the “illusion” of texture, or physical, which we can touch and see, these can either be on a two or three-dimensional surface.
-Texture in art gives the impression of a three-dimensional object, figure, or space.
-It can create depth and enhance certain qualities like contrast, movement, rhythm, or emphasis.
+In art, there are two types of textures, namely: visual, otherwise described as “implied” or the “illusion” of texture, and physical, which we can touch and see.
+These types of textures are included on a two or three-dimensional surface.

 Visual Texture

-Visual texture can be achieved in a multitude of ways allowing significant freedom of expression.
-If it is a painting, the common way will be with paintbrushes or painting tools like a palette knife, a sponge, or any other form of applying paint.
+Visual texture can be achieved in a multitude of ways that grant one the freedom of expression.
+If it is a painting, the common tools used to create texture include paint brushes, palette knives, sponges, or any other tool to apply paint.

 The Arnolfini Portrait (1434) by Jan van Eyck; Jan van Eyck, Public domain, via Wikimedia Commons